shawngraham/hist3907o/workbook/docs/supporting materials/regex.md

 in the 'replace' box.
 That would replace the entire string with group 3 ("cats") in the first spot, group 2 (" and ") in the second spot, and group 1 ("dogs") in the last spot, thus changing the result to "cats and dogs".

-The vocabulary of regular expressions is pretty large, but there are many cheat sheets for regex online (one that we sometimes use is http://regexlib.com/CheatSheet.aspx.
-Another good one is at http://docs.activestate.com/komodo/4.4/regex-intro.html)
+The vocabulary of regular expressions is pretty large, but there are many cheat sheets for regex online (one that I sometimes use is [http://regexlib.com/CheatSheet.aspx](http://regexlib.com/CheatSheet.aspx).
+Another good one is at [http://docs.activestate.com/komodo/4.4/regex-intro.html](http://docs.activestate.com/komodo/4.4/regex-intro.html))

+## Now, continue on to the [main exercise](../supporting materials/regexex.md)